Betty Blake: Biography

 In 1975, Blake was one of two women on the board of trustees of the Greater Cincinnati Chamber of Commerce.
 When she was promoted to president of the Delta Queen Steamboat Company in 1976, she became the first woman to serve as the president of a major American cruise line.
 In 1979, Blake left the Delta Queen to open her own public relations and marketing firm called Betty Blake & Co.
-A 400-seat passenger boat, the Betty Blake, was named after her by on April 12, 1980.
+A 400-seat passenger boat, the Betty Blake, was named after her on April 12, 1980.

 Blake became ill in December 1981.
-She died from stomach cancer in Georgetown, Kentucky on April 13, 1982.
+She died from stomach cancer in Georgetown, Kentucky, on April 13, 1982.
 Blake was buried in Carlisle Cemetery where her headstone reads only "Hi There."
 In 1996, Blake was inducted into the National Rivers Hall of Fame.